Generic Name: finasteride (fin-AS-ter-ide)

 - if you have allergies to medicines, foods, or other substances

-- if you have a narrowing or blockage in the urinary tract, prostate problems (eg, prostate cancer), or trouble urinating
+- if you have narrowing or a blockage in the urinary tract, prostate cancer, nerve or muscle problems of the bladder, a bladder infection, severe trouble urinating, or if you are unable to urinate

-- if you have a history of abnormal liver function tests or liver problems
+- if you have a history of increased serum prostate-specific antigen (PSA) levels, abnormal liver function tests, or liver problems

 Some MEDICINES MAY INTERACT with finasteride.
 However, no specific interactions with finasteride are known at this time.